First, let me say than I loved Eat, Pray, Love. Both the book and the entirely adequate adaptation made me laugh, cry

 “But, we have no idea how long that will be, and I don’t know if I can handle working every day in something that doesn’t feed my soul,” I’d complain.

-And then we’d come to the real, true conclusion that if I were happier in other parts of my life (like my social life, which disappeared entirely when we moved overseas), I might still love my current job like I used to.
+And then we’d come to the real, true conclusion that if I were happier in other parts of my life (like my social life, which disappeared entirely when we moved overseas), I might still love my current teaching job like I used to.
 And then we’d analyze what I needed more of (more in-person people contact, please!
 More problem solving and energetic collaborating, please!
 More coaching, basically, but I didn’t know it at the time…).

 But after reading Ms. Gilbert’s amazingly simple and yet totally profound words, which went exactly against the grain of “you must stop working at a good-paying job in order to devote 100% of your time to your passion/dream/art,” I realized with a shock that I could start coaching again RIGHT NOW, while working at my current job!
 It did not have to be an all-or-nothing proposition, and, in fact, I would be a silly child if I dropped my sole source of income so I could attempt to build a coaching enterprise from the ground up.
 Silly!
 And stressful.
 And the last thing I wanted was stress.
 I wanted JOY.
 And here was the way to get it.

 Keep your day job and make room for your joy/creativity, too.